gravitational/teleport/docs/architecture.md

 This document covers the underlying design principles of Teleport and a detailed description of Teleport architecture.

-!!! danger "IMPORTANT":
-    At this time Teleport is NOT recommended for production use, but the code is open and available for your security team to inspect.
-Currently Teleport is undergoing an independent security review.
-We will be more comfortable recommending it for production use once the review will have completed.

 ## High Level Overview

 ### Design Principles